absalom-muc/MHI-AC-Ctrl/Hardware.md

 ## Signal Connection
 The ESP8266 SPI signals SCL (SPI clock), MOSI (Master Out Slave In) and MISO (Master In Slave Out) are connected via a voltage level shifter 5V <-> 3.3V with the AC.
 Direct connection of the signals without a level shifter could damage your ESP8266!
 In a previous version I used a resistor voltage divider, but since the SPI of the AC has high impedance outputs, a voltage level shifter seems to be better.
 The voltage level shifters are bi-directional.
 That means the according ESP8266 pins (SCL, MOSI, MISO) could be inputs or outputs.
 You can use it for different [configurations](/Configurations.md).

+## External Temperature Sensor
+With version v1.4 of the software an external temperature sensor DS18x20 is (optional) supported.
+The layout of the MHI-AC-Ctrl PCB doesn't support the connection, but since there is some free space provided, it should be no problem.
+The DS18x20 is connected to GND, +3V3 and GPIO 4 (D2).
+Addtionally you need a 4k7 resistor between DQ and +3V3.
+You find on the Internet many descriptions how to connect the sensor to your ESP, therefore I don't want to repeat it here.